A topology-changing variational framework for the Einstein-Hilbert functional: The localized Einstein-Hilbert action

 \begin{remark}[Moduli space structure] Two variational configurations $(M_1,g_1;\Omega_1)$ and $(M_2,g_2;\Omega_2)$ may be identified in a natural way if there exists an isometry $\phi:(M_1,g_1) \rightarrow (M_2,g_2)$ such that $\phi(\Omega_1) = \Omega_2$.
 The space of variational configurations $\D_\EH$ modulo this identification then constitutes a moduli space, where the moduli are equivalence classes of variational configurations.
 Our framework can thus be regarded as an instance of calculus of variations in moduli spaces. \end{remark}

 \begin{remark}[Associated diffeological structure] Another thing to note is that the final topology which we introduce here (and also later), with respect to admissible variations, is naturally associated with a diffeological structure on $\D_\EH$.
-This concept naturally generalizes the notion of a differential structure, which the space of variational configurations does not admit in our setup, due to the fact that the model spaces $W^{2,p}_c(\operatorname{Sym} \Omega)$ are not diffeomorphic to each other as $\Omega$ ranges over possible precompact open subsets.
+This concept naturally generalizes the notion of a differential structure, which the space of variational configurations does not admit in our setup, due to the fact that the model spaces $W^{2,p}_c(\operatorname{Sym} \Omega)$ are not isomorphic to each other as $\Omega$ ranges over possible precompact open subsets.
 Nevertheless, the variational maps do specify what the smooth plots are on $\D_\EH$, which is precisely what is required to define a diffeological structure.
-We do not pursue this issue further. \end{remark}
+While we do not pursue this issue further in this generality, we will be concerned later with associated tangent structures that arise in our constructions. \end{remark}

 Bellow we prove the continuity of Einstein-Hilbert action with respect to geometric variations in our setup.
 This is important in its own right, but also very usefull for what follows.

 \begin{theorem} Let $M$ be a fixed differentiable manifold of dimension $n\geq 2$ and let $p>n/2$.
 Then the Einstein-Hilbert Lagrangian density